 All requests for local modifications to accommodate EHRM efforts will be governed by the Veteran-Focused Integration Process (VIP) used by EHRM.

-T aExisting software waiver approvals and exemptions, as of November 2018, remain in effect until either a permanent solution removes the need for these modifications or each VAMC has migrated to the new EHR.
+The waiver process was discontinued as of November 2018.
+Existing software waiver approvals and exemptions prior to November 2018 remain in effect until either a permanent solution removes the need for these modifications or each VAMC has migrated to the new EHR.

 RESPONSIBILITIES.

 Assistant Secretary for Information and Technology and Chief Information Officer (CIO): The CIO is the senior agency official responsible for implementation of this directive.
-The CIO will review and evaluate compliance with this directive.
+The CIO shall review and evaluate compliance with this directive.

-Applications Service Line (ASL) Manager, DevSecOps, Infrastructure Operations:.
-The Service Line Manager The ASL Manager mmonitors, processes, and approves or disapproves all new software requests entered via Innovation and Development Requests, which are available at the Innovation and Development Request Portal.
+Applications Service Line (ASL) Manager, DevSecOps, Infrastructure Operations: The ASL Manager monitors, processes, and approves or disapproves all new software requests entered via Innovation and Development Requests, which are available at the Innovation and Development Request Portal.

-Director VistA Office (VO), DevSecOps, SPM: .
-The Director of VOThe VO Director mmaintains a partnership with all programs that impact changes to VistA software, including but not limited to VHA, DevSecOps, EHRM, the Financial Management Business Transformation/Integrated Financial and Acquisition Management System, and Defense Medical Logistics Standard Support.
+Director VistA Office (VO), DevSecOps, SPM: The VO Director maintains a partnership with all programs that impact changes to VistA software, including but not limited to VHA, DevSecOps, EHRM, the Financial Management Business Transformation/Integrated Financial and Acquisition Management System, and Defense Medical Logistics Standard Support.

-Director, VAMC: The VAMC Director s.
-The VHA VAMC Directosubmits new software requests for the VAMC and associated outpatient clinics through the Innovation and Development Requests available at the Innovation and Development Request Portal.
+Director, VAMC: The VAMC Director submits new software requests for the VAMC and associated outpatient clinics through the Innovation and Development Requests available at the Innovation and Development Request Portal.

-VHA Chief informatics Officer: The VHA Chief Informatics Officer m.
-The VHA Chief Informatics Officemanages functional governance for VHA through approved VHA committees.
+VHA Chief informatics Officer: The VHA Chief Informatics Officer manages functional governance for VHA through approved VHA committees.

 REFERENCES.